leomccormack/Spatial_Audio_Framework/README.md

 ## Documentation

-Documentation is periodically generated using [Doxygen](http://www.doxygen.nl/index.html) and hosted [here](http://research.spa.aalto.fi/projects/spatial_audio_framework/index.html).
+[Doxygen](http://www.doxygen.nl/index.html)-based documentation is generated via a GitHub Action everytime a commit is merged with the master branch.
+The documentation is hosted [here](https://leomccormack.github.io/Spatial_Audio_Framework/).

-Alternatively, you may compile the most recent documentation (HTML) yourself with the following commands:
+Alternatively, you may generate the documentation yourself (e.g. for the other branches) with the following commands:
 ```
 cd doxygen
 doxygen doxygen_config